apazureck/openui5vscodeTypescriptTools/client/README.md

 * **XML** support
     * Code completion for XML views (Attributes and Elements)
     * Simple check for well-formed xml files
-    * Autoclosing tags when putting '/' at the end of the opening tag of an empty XML Element
+    * Autoclosing tags when putting '/' at the end of the opening tag of an empty XML Element **will be removed in the next release, please use plug-ins that can do that much better**.
+Can be deactivated in the settings

 ## Requirements